 Arrange before you go

 UK Passport holders landing in Jakarta, Bali or Manado are able to obtain a free 30 day visa on arrival.
+It is your responsibility to ensure your passport is valid and you fulfil entry requirements.
+Regulations can change: please review current FCO advice: click here

 Scuba Travel requires all of our customers to have diving insurance.
 Please make sure that you have appropriate cover for your diving activities.